bylee20/bomi/src/mpv/DOCS/man/input.rst

 ``display-names``
     Names of the displays that the mpv window covers.
 On X11, these are the xrandr names (LVDS1, HDMI1, DP1, VGA1, etc.).

+``display-fps``
+    The refresh rate of the current display.
+Currently, this is the lowest FPS of any display covered by the video, as retrieved by the underlying system APIs (e.g. xrandr on X11).
+It is not the measured FPS.
+It's not necessarily available on all platforms.
+Note that any of the listed facts may change any time without a warning.

 ``video-aspect`` (RW)
     Video aspect, see ``--video-aspect``.